Pyotr Ilyich Tchaikovsky–Piano Concerto No. 1 in B flat Minor, Op. 23-1. Allegro Non Troppo

 Unfortunately, history can bring tragedies and the Amber Room was looted during World War II by the Germans as they entered Leningrad on their “Eastern Front.”
 Knowledge of its whereabouts was lost in the chaos at the end of the war and the Amber room was never found.
 It wasn’t until 2003 that it was rebuilt in Catherine the Great’s Summer Palace.

-My novel, “The Gift of Diamonds” has seen many drafts over the years.
-In the final and present version, I describe the Amber Room but I condense the stories about diamonds that were in the Amber Room as it existed under the last Romanovs.
-Czarina Alexandra was so passionate about diamonds, that her Fabergé eggs contained rare colored diamonds.
+“The Gift of Diamonds” has seen many drafts over the years.
+In the final and present version, I describe the Amber Room and imagine how Czarina Alexandra filled her Fabergé eggs with rare diamonds.
+I often wonder, if my imagination was right ot wrong?

-I would like to include in this Back History, the story of other diamonds that are in my memory chest from earlier versions that I deleted in the final version.
-These stories are part legend, part imagination, and entirely fun.
+I would like to share with you in this Back History, the story of diamonds that are still in my Memory Chest.
+I did not use them in the novel and they are eager to come out and entertain you.
+They are part legend, part fantasy, and entirely fun.

 This extract comes from the scene when Mica and uncle Simion are at Christie’s to have their diamonds appraised by Mr. Walters, the expert in diamonds:

-“Traditionally, diamonds are cut into fifty-eight facets, but an unusual jeweler, who was also an explorer, during the 17th century by the name of Jean-Baptiste Tavernier, believed that if a diamond had a lot of facets, it would reflect more light back to the viewer’s eyes.
+“Traditionally, diamonds are cut into fifty-eight facets, but an unusual French jeweler, who was also an explorer during the 17th century, by the name of Jean-Baptiste Tavernier, believed that if a diamond had more facets, it would reflect more light back to the viewer’s eyes.
 Tavernier knew more about diamonds than anyone before or after him.”

 At the mention of Tavernier’s name, Mica dropped her sack of jewels.
 Ben had mentioned his name.
 Mr. Walters was too excited to notice her alarm.
 He continued on.